LEADING OFF: Guardians rookie Kwan a hit, O's rugged start

 CHECK HIM

-The Padres will see how Blake Snell is feeling, a day after the left-hander was pulled just before making a start at Arizona.
+The Padres will see how Blake Snell is feeling, a day after the left-hander was pulled just before making a start at Arizona because of left adductor tightness.

 San Diego manager Bob Melvin said the 2018 AL Cy Young Award winner is likely headed for a stint on the 10-day injured list.